mitraboga/PageRankPro/README.md

 **PageRankPro** is a production-style implementation of the famous PageRank algorithm originally used by search engines to determine the importance of web pages.

-The system crawls interconnected HTML pages, constructs a directed web graph, simulates probabilistic web surfing behavior, computes ranking scores using both random sampling and iterative convergence, and visualizes the structure of the web graph.
+The system crawls interconnected HTML pages, constructs a directed web graph, simulates probabilistic web surfing behaviour, computes ranking scores using both random sampling and iterative convergence, and visualizes the structure of the web graph.

 Instead of remaining a simple academic assignment, PageRankPro expands the original CS50AI project into a modern engineering-grade platform with: